Palladia for Dogs (toceranib phosphate)

 How to Give Palladia

-Palladia is generally dosed orally on every other day or every third day schedules.2
+Palladia is generally dosed orally on every other day or every third-day schedule.2

-Weekly veterinary monitoring is recommended for the first six weeks and then every six weeks afterwards.1,2 Your veterinarian will monitor your dog’s:
+Weekly veterinary monitoring is usually recommended for the first six weeks and then every six weeks afterward.1,2 Your veterinarian will monitor your dog’s:

-Gastrointestinal bleed or diarrhea may also be reasons for your veterinarian to discontinue the use of toceranib phosphate.
+Gastrointestinal bleeding or diarrhea may also be reasons for your veterinarian to discontinue toceranib phosphate.
 1

 What If I Miss a Dose of Palladia?

-If a dose is missed, contact your veterinarian and ask for further instructions.
+If a dose is missed, ask your veterinarian for further instructions.

 Storage and Handling of Palladia

-Even though it is given at home, Palladia is still a chemotherapy drug, and you should take precautions to avoid exposure to it.
+Even though it is given at home, Palladia is still a drug, and you should take precautions to avoid exposure.

 • Store at room temperature, out of the reach of children and pets.2